- 2 Bedrooms

 Book your Rental Home

 When you think you've identified "the one", begin the booking process.
-You'll likely be asked to submit a security deposit at time of reservation.
+You will probably be asked to submit a security deposit at time of reservation.

 During your Stay

-- Ask questions.
-Should there be any ambiguity about parking, policies of the property, property access, swimming pool operation, etc... we advise you ask the rental home manager immediately.
-A quick phone call avoids many head aches.
+- If there is any ambiguity about parking, rules of the property, house access, swimming pool operations, etc... we suggest you ask the rental manager immediately.
+A phone call can save hours of difficulty.

-- Make a point to walk through the rental home one final time and look for damages.
-If at all possible, do this walk-out inspection with the property manager present.
-If the property owner is not available, make sure that you take photos of the property to record its condition.
+- When everything is out, perform a walk-through of the rental home to make certain no damage occurred in the course of your remain.
+If possible, do this walk-out review with the property manager present.
+If the property manager is not available, make certain you take photos of the property to record its condition.

 - How do you feel about your stay?
 Many rental management companies and vacation rental websites allow travellers to offer feedback.
 If the vacation rental and/or property manager was excellent, they will appreciate your recommendations.
 If anything was wrong and they did not correct it in a reasonable manner, or when the vacation rental was not as described, you should note that as part of your feedback.

 Hold a vacation recap meeting with your family.
 How did they like the rental choice?
 We hope this guide steered you to a fantastic rental home.
 Otherwise, you've gained valuable rental search experience that can help with your next search.